llpeterson/scaling/multicast.md

 routers between the identified source and the RP.
 This is referred to as (S, G) state, since it applies to one sender to one group, and contrasts with the (\*, G) state that was installed between the receivers and the RP that applies to all senders.
-Thus, in the
+Thus, in
 [Figure 1(c)](#pim-shared), we see a source-specific route from R1 to the RP (indicated by the dashed line) and a tree that is valid for all senders from the RP to the receivers (indicated by the solid line).